 This is where there is very little difference.
 Marketing legal services is the same whether you are a large firm, a sole practitioner, a consultant solicitor or a freelance solicitor.
 You are selling your legal services to individuals or businesses.
 The most effective forms of marketing legal services for all of these different types of legal business models are the four main marketing arteries I discuss in the Law Firm Growth Formula:

-- A website that grows consistently with articles answering your ideal clients’ questions, so that people can find you when looking for your services;
+- A website that grows consistently with articles answering your ideal clients’ questions, so that people can find you when looking for your services (SEO for solicitors);

 - Google Ads if you want to drive more clients to that website and grow more quickly;